-The best overall vaginal dilators (it’s a tie!)
+The best overall vaginal dilators for vaginal dilator therapy (it’s a tie!)

 Why we love both brands: